 · The Mozambique Recovery Facility is the result of the Government of Mozambique and its international partners’ long and challenging post-cyclone emergency response and recovery efforts.

 · UNDP’s vision of the cyclone recovery programme in Mozambique is centered on development, governance and resilience.
 To realize this vision, UNDP established the USD 72.2 million Recovery Facility, a five-year multi-partner Basket Fund to coordinate and implement short-to-long term recovery activities while addressing vulnerability and building resilience to future disasters.
-It has three important pillars: (1) help the communities recover from the impact of cyclone and floods and rebuild their livelihoods, especially women and persons with disabilities; (2) rebuild housing and community infrastructure; and (3) develop national capacities and systems to plan and implement the recovery and resilience programme.
+It has three important pillars: (1) help the communities recover from the impact of cyclone and floods and rebuild their livelihoods, especially women and vulnerable groups; (2) rebuild housing and community infrastructure; and (3) develop national capacities and systems to plan and implement the recovery and resilience programme.

 · The Recovery Facility runs interventions in the cyclone affected provinces of Sofala and Cabo Delgado and plans to extend its activities to Inhambane, Manica, Nampula, Tete and Zambézia.